Odor Neutralizing Candle DIY: Create Custom Scented Candles

 Now carefully pour the wax evenly into each of the frosted candle jars and allow it to cool and harden completely.
 (You don’t want to pour the wax too hot or the tops of your candle wax may crack as they cool.
 It’s also possible to warp your candle jar.)

-Do not burn your odor neutralizing candles for at least 24 hours.
+For the best scent throw, do not burn your odor neutralizing candles for at least 24 hours.

 If desired you can easily decorate the outside of your candle jars.
 I used Fragrance Garden Deco Stickers I purchased from pikwahchan on Etsy.
 These stickers are a 3-D clear, hard plastic that’s also waterproof so they work well on the outside of glass candle jars.